A Single Woman’s Guide to Making Friends in a Hostel

 Do: Take an obnoxious amount of pictures

-Not necessarily for Instagram, but maybe for Instagram.
+Not necessarily for the ‘gram.
+But maybe for the ‘gram.
 But also just for yourself.
 I know this sounds like Hallmark fluff but you really do want to remember this stuff.
 Plus, one of your temporary friends might become a TV star, meaning you’ll be able to sell your photos to a trashy magazine running a “When They Were Young” spread for major coin.
 (Alternatively, you can just brag about it to friends and online strangers in the hopes that having climbed a mountain with the guy from Stranger Things will make you more interesting than you are in reality.
 And isn’t that what the internet is for anyway?)